Erwin Rommel: Atlantic Wall 1944

 On 4 November 1943, Rommel became General Inspector of the Western Defences.
 He was given a staff that befitted an army group commander, and the powers to travel, examine and make suggestions on how to improve the defences.
 Hitler, who was having a disagreement with him over military matters, intended to use Rommel as a psychological trump card.

-There was broad disagreement in the German High Command as to how best to meet the expected allied invasion of Northern France.
+There was broad disagreement in the German High Command as to how best to meet the expected Allied invasion of Northern France.
 The Commander-in-Chief West, Gerd von Rundstedt, believed there was no way to stop the invasion near the beaches because of the Allied navies' firepower, as had been experienced at Salerno.
 He argued that the German armour should be held in reserve well inland near Paris, where they could be used to counter-attack in force in a more traditional military doctrine.
 The allies could be allowed to extend themselves deep into France, where a battle for control would be fought, allowing the Germans to envelop the allied forces in a pincer movement, cutting off their avenue of retreat.
 He feared the piecemeal commitment of their armoured forces would cause them to become caught in a battle of attrition which they could not hope to win.

 The notion of holding the armour inland to use as a mobile reserve force from which they could mount a powerful counterattack applied the classic use of armoured formations as seen in France in 1940.
 These tactics were still effective on the Eastern Front, where control of the air was important but did not dominate the action.
-Rommel's own experiences at the end of the North African campaign revealed to him that the Germans would not be allowed to preserve their armour from air attack for this type of massed assault.
-Rommel believed their only opportunity would be to oppose the landings directly at the beaches, and to counterattack there before the invaders could become well established.
+Rommel's own experiences at the end of the North African campaign revealed to him that the Germans would not be able to preserve their armour from air attack for this type of mass assault.
+Rommel believed their only opportunity would be to oppose the landings directly at the beaches, and to counterattack there before the invaders could become well-established.
 Though there had been some defensive positions established and gun emplacements made, the Atlantic Wall was a token defensive line.
 Rundstedt had confided to Rommel that it was for propaganda purposes only.

-Upon arriving in Northern France Rommel was dismayed by the lack of completed works.
-According to Ruge, Rommel was in a staff position and could not issue orders, but he took every effort to explain his plan to commanders down to the platoon level, who took up his words eagerly, but "more or less open" opposition from the above slowed down the process.
+Upon arriving in Northern France, Rommel was dismayed by the lack of completed works.
+According to Ruge, Rommel was in a staff position and could not issue orders, but he made every effort to explain his plan to commanders down to the platoon level, who took up his words eagerly, but "more or less open" opposition from the above slowed down the process.
 Rundstedt intervened and supported Rommel's request for being made a commander.
 It was granted on 15 January 1944.